Pino Puglisi: Beatification

+In 1999, the Cardinal of Palermo started Puglisi's beatification process, proclaiming him a Servant of God.

 On 28 June 2012, Pope Benedict XVI allowed the Vatican Congregation for the Causes of Saints to designate Puglisi a martyr in a first step to beatify the slain priest.
 The Pope signed a decree acknowledging that Father Puglisi had been killed "in hatred of the faith", meaning that he can be beatified – the last step before sainthood – without a miracle being attributed to his intercession with God.